nickmflorin/nick.florin/README.md

 ### 1.2.c: pnpm

-### 1.2.d: Vercel CLI

-pnpm i -g vercel

-Error: Cannot find module 'stream/web' This means that you need to activate the correct node version, 20.0.0 (via nvm use)

-vercel login

-### 1.3: Environment

-#### 1.3.a ENV File

-When running the application locally, there will likely be additional keys that you need to add to your environment without committing them to source control.
-There are two files that are used to define environment variables that the application relies on locally, without committing them to source control:

-1. `.env.local`
-2. `.env.development.local`

-Both of these files will not be in the cloned repository by default (because they are not committed to source control) and will likely need to be created.
-The `.env.local` file takes precedence over the `.env.development.local` file, but both take precedence over all other `.env.*` files (when the `NODE_ENV` is `"development"`).

-**Note:** _Sensitive keys, tokens or keys related to access control should **only** ever be added to `.env.local` or `.env.development.local`.
-Other environment files (`.env`, `.env.development`, .etc) are committed to source control, and should **never** contain sensitive information._

-For this step, it is best to reach out to a team member for the additional keys that you will need in your `.env.development.local` or `.env.local` file.

-For more information regarding the environment variables, refer to section 2.5.

-#### 1.3.b: Dependencies

-When setting up the environment for the first time, you must do a fresh install of the dependencies.

-##### 1.3.b.i PNPM

 This application uses [`pnpm`][pnpm] to manage dependencies.
 Before installing the project's dependencies, [pnpm] must be downloaded and setup on your machine.
 To download [`pnpm`][pnpm], simply execute the following `curl` command: